-Compaq Pascal inherits environment files created from a compiler for the same target platform.
-For example, you cannot inherit environment files generated by VAX Pascal with the Compag Pascal for OpenVMS Alpha compiler.
+HP Pascal inherits environment files created from a compiler for the same target platform.
+For example, you cannot inherit environment files generated by VAX Pascal with the HP Pascal compiler for OpenVMS I64 or OpenVMS Alpha systems.

 9.2 Default Size for Enumerated Types and Booleans